IBM/red-hat-marketplace/workshop/articles/rhm-crc/rhm-with-crc.md

 Setup is complete, you can now run 'crc start' to start the OpenShift cluster
 ```

-#### Start CodeReady Container
+#### Start CodeReady Containers

-After the setup is complete, start CodeReady Container by running the command `crc start` or `crc start -p pull-secret.txt`.
+After the setup is complete, start CodeReady Containers by running the command `crc start` or `crc start -p pull-secret.txt`.
 Ensure your VPN sessions are turned off as this can result in an improper start.

 ```